HakimiDev/nummify/README.md

 ## License

 This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.
+See the [https://github.com/HakimiDev/nummify#LICENSE.md](LICENSE) file for details.

 ## Author